Phaeotremella foliacea

 Phaeotremella foliacea (synonym Tremella foliacea) is a species of fungus in the family Phaeotremellaceae.
+In the UK it has the recommended English name leafy brain and has also been called jelly leaf and brown witch's butter.
 It produces brownish, frondose, gelatinous basidiocarps (fruit bodies) and is parasitic on the mycelium of Stereum sanguinolentum, a fungus that grows on dead attached and recently fallen branches of conifers.
 It is widespread in north temperate regions.
-In the UK it has the recommended English name leafy brain and has also been called jelly leaf and brown witch's butter.
-Prior to 2017, the name Tremella foliacea was also applied to similar-looking species on broadleaf trees, now distinguished as Phaeotremella frondosa and Phaeotremella fimbriata.

 Taxonomy

 Tremella foliacea was first published in 1800 by South African-born mycologist Christiaan Hendrik Persoon.
 The name remained in use until molecular research, based on cladistic analysis of DNA sequences, showed that Tremella foliacea was not closely related to the type species of Tremella but belonged in a separate genus, Phaeotremella.
-Further research revealed that the name Tremella foliacea covered several similar but distinct species, the name Phaeotremella foliacea being restricted to the fungus growing on conifers.
+Similar-looking species under the name Tremella foliacea that grow on broad-leaved trees were distinguished c.
+2017 as Phaeotremella frondosa and P. fimbriata.
+The name P. foliacea is restricted to the fungus that grows on conifers.

 The epithet "foliacea" means "leafy", with reference to the shape of the fruit bodies.

 Herman Phaff and L. do Carmo Sousa described the yeast Cryptococcus skinneri in 1962 from the frass of the beetle Scolytus tsugae feeding on Western Hemlock (Tsuga heterophylla).
 DNA sequencing has shown that this is the yeast state of Phaeotremella foliacea.